 In 1967, after 8 months on a road more extreme than Kerouac traveled, I lived in the Lower East Side and worked on St Marks Place at Underground Uplift Unlimited.
 The store and mail order business sold buttons such as Turn On, Tune In, Drop Out, Keep the Faith Baby, and We Shall Overcome.
 It quickly evolved into a head shop.
-Please contact me if you have or know of other photos of the Underground Uplift Unlimited, 28 St Marks Place.
+I would be beholden to anyone who contacts who has or knows of other photos of the Underground Uplift Unlimited, 28 St Marks Place.

 The poet Tuli Kupferberg dropped in occasionally.
 Valerie Solanas brought her SCUM magazine in to sell.
 Abbie Hoffman lived upstairs from the store.

 By October-November we started attending the daily meals the Diggers served in Golden Gate Park panhandle.
 They made their stew once at the place we were staying.
 We helped clean out the garage on Page Street for the first Free Store, where at Thanksgiving they served turkey and all the usual dishes.

 (August-September 1966) – Big Brother and the Holding Company played at Mother Blues, a small club on Wells Street, Chicago.
 They didn’t have a record out yet, we’d never heard any of their songs, and they had a new singer no one ever heard of.
 Some of the band members needed a place to stay.
 Accommodations were made for one of the musicians at a crash pad I was staying at on North Avenue, about two blocks from Mother Blues.
 I’m not sure he actually stayed there, but in return several of us were allowed in to see the San Francisco band, because of course we couldn’t afford tickets.
 The club was full of tourists as usual, except for our table of hippie street people.
 The singer gave us a little wave and at intermission came over to say hello.
 Sounded like her name was Janice.